 Butterfly stitches, also known as “Steri-Strips”, are adhesive bandages used to close small, shallow wounds.
-Butterfly stitches are an alternative to traditional needle and thread sutures, which are useful in cases that a wound is large, uneven, or bleeding heavily.
+Butterfly stitches are an alternative to traditional needle and thread sutures, which are useful in cases when a wound is large, uneven, or bleeding heavily.
 Some traditional bandages have trouble sticking to parts of the body that move a lot or are moist or hairy.
 The butterfly stitch is a good alternative for areas of the body that are more difficult to bandage.

 How to Assess a Wound